Sentry Alternative | Self-Hosted, Pay Once | Telebugs

 Why teams look for a Sentry alternative

-But many teams mostly need the error tracking workflow: capture exceptions, group related errors, inspect stack traces and breadcrumbs, notify the right people, track releases, and keep enough context to fix production bugs.
+Many teams do not need the whole Sentry platform.
+They mostly need the error tracking workflow: capture exceptions, group related errors, inspect stack traces and breadcrumbs, notify the right people, track releases, and keep enough context to fix production bugs.

 When that is the job, a broad hosted platform can feel like more product, more billing surface, and more data exposure than you need.
 Telebugs is built for teams that want a narrower Sentry alternative: self-hosted error tracking that stays compatible with the Sentry SDK ecosystem.